S-Retr0/learning-git/README.md

 ### How to install Git

-On macOS we first need to install Homebrew (https://brew.sh/ "Homebrew"), which is a package managaer for macOS.
+On macOS we first need to install [Homebrew] (https://brew.sh/ "Homebrew"), which is a package managaer for macOS.
+'''
 $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+'''
 Follow the instructions and once you have successfully installed homebrew, you're ready to install Git:
+'''
 brew install git
+'''